Planting

 trees can fertilize their own flowers using pollen from nearby blooms or from

 their own blossoms.
-Many types of apricot, peach, and nectarine trees fall into
+Many types fall into

 this category.
 In contrast, other fruit trees require cross-pollination,